This post may contain affiliate links.

 Instructions

 - PREP: Slice tomatoes about ¼ inch thick.
-You can choose to slice burrata, or leave it whole.
-Chiffonade basil, or leave it whole.
+To prepare the burrata, drain the brine, and let the burrata ball sit on paper towels for a few minutes to drain and come to room temperature.
+You can choose to slice burrata, tear it, or leave it whole.
+Chiffonade basil, tear it, or leave it whole.
 Keep in mind burrata is stuffed with cream and mozzarella shreds, so the middle is runny.

-- ASSEMBLE: Arrange the tomato and burrata slices on a platter.
+- ASSEMBLE: Arrange the tomato and burrata slices on a plate or serving platter.
 Top with fresh basil, and a drizzle of olive oil and balsamic glaze.
 Top with flakey salt and freshly ground black pepper.

 Notes